viaprize/Viaprize_contracts/README.md

 # To-Do

- + Update submission and voting period: Implement a method to update the submission and voting period to make it more flexible and dynamic.
- + Support for Dominant Assurance: Each submission should have a custom donation threshold that must be crossed for the submission to be considered.
- + Implement a refund mechanism for users if the threshold is not met (minus gas/network fees).
-Payout to the submission if the threshold is crossed.
+ + Contract Audit: Conduct a thorough smart contract audit to ensure security and reliability.
  + Remove admin control: Make the contract unstoppable by removing admin restrictions on submission and other functions, relying on a decentralized governance model.
- + Contract Audit: Conduct a thorough smart contract audit to ensure security and reliability.
+ + add support for GitcoinPassport

 Solidity ^0.8.0
 Web3.js or Ethers.js for frontend interaction (optional)